Monarch Butterfly Garden

 Mexican Flame Vine can be cut back and easily overwintered indoors in annual regions.
 By repotting each fall, we've been able to keep our vine happy in a 12" container for 4 years.

-Flame Vine Growing Tips:
+Flame Vine Growing Tips

 • In warm regions, this can be invasive but new plants are easy to pull